system76/docs/content/upgrade-pop.md

 # Backing Up Your Data

-> **IMPORTANT NOTE:** The upgrade process will leave your files in place, but no matter which system version you are running, we **always** recommend first creating a good backup of your files, just to be on the safe side should anything unexpected happen during the upgrade.
+<alert> **IMPORTANT NOTE:** The upgrade process will leave your files in place, but no matter which system version you are running, we **always** recommend first creating a good backup of your files, just to be on the safe side should anything unexpected happen during the upgrade.</alert>

 Please read our article on [how to backup your files](/articles/backup-files/) for helpful instructions.